-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î A range of resources such as word mats, numeracy mats, dictionaries etc are available in each classroom to promote independence in learning.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision independence in learning.
 All children are regularly encouraged to work independently and without adult support.
-Children are encouraged to recognise when they need help and ask an adult in the class.
-Students have access to: visual timetables Netbooks Learn pads chrome books Where teaching assistants are in the classroom they support children and facilitate independence.
-Students may have access to personalised resources to help them learn such as talking tins, coloured overlays, timers, laptops.
-Children may have visual timetables, task boards, behaviour charts, help cards to promote independence.
-Teaching Assistants may work one-to-one with some children to teach self-help skills.
-One-to-one support may be encouraged to support from a distance to encourage independence.
-In Key Stage 2, children with one-to-one support will increasingly be encouraged to work with groups of children and one-to-one support will be gradually reduced.
-Personalised learning areas and work stations will be used to encourage independence.
+Students may have access to personalised resources to help them learn such as talking tins, coloured One-to-one support may be encouraged to support from a distance to encourage independence.
+In Key Stage 2 children with one-to-one Children are encouraged to recognise when they need help and ask an adult in the class.
+Students have access to : visual timetables Learnpads chrome books overlays, timers, laptops.
+Children may have visual timetables, task boards, behaviour charts, help cards to promote independence. support will increasingly be encouraged to work with groups of children and one-to-one support will be gradually reduced.
+Personalised learning areas and work stations will be used to encourage